 The city of Berlin has many plans when it comes to climate protection.
 One major roadblock is the heating transition: To become climate-neutral by 2045 at the latest, around 360,000 residential and non-residential buildings in the capital must be supplied with environmentally friendly space heating and hot water.
 Furthermore, all new buildings must be planned and constructed in a way that conserves resources.
 In addition to the organizational and technical challenges involved in achieving a climate-friendly heat supply, a key question is how this can be achieved in a socially just manner that ensures rental prices remain affordable for low-income groups as well.
-On 2 November 2021, five leading Berlin institutes in sustainability research will contribute to the conference "Knowledge.
+On 2 November 2021, five leading Berlin institutes in sustainability research contributed to the conference "Knowledge.
 Change.
 Berlin.
 2021" Solution Approaches for Climate-Neutral Housing and Construction and invite stakeholders from the city to the discussion.

 The more stringent climate targets of the state of Berlin require that both the heat supply is converted to renewable energies in the next few years and that the building envelopes are ambitiously renovated to make them more energy efficient.
 This poses great challenges for the state and districts as well as the real estate industry.
 At the same time, due to the tense situation on the Berlin housing market, there is a need for regulations to protect tenants, which is why the number of milieu protection areas in Berlin's districts has risen sharply.
 In these areas, which already contain a relevant proportion of old buildings which are in need of refurbishment, there are additional obstacles to climate protection measures that are in line with the objectives.

-Berlin has set ambitious standards for the prevention of CO2 emissions with significantly stricter targets in the new Climate Protection Act (EWG Bln).
+Berlin has set ambitious standards for the prevention of CO2 emissions, with significantly stricter targets in the new Climate Protection Act (EWG Bln).
 What are the targets and opportunities, and what are still the major challenges and barriers?
 In order to become climate-neutral, it is imperative that the building sector be given greater consideration.
 The Climate Protection Act and the Berlin Energy and Climate Protection Program (BEK) 2030 emphasize the exemplary role of the public sector in this area.
 This means that public buildings such as school buildings are a key factor.
 In the districts' renovation roadmaps, schools sometimes account for more than 80 percent of the buildings that need to be renovated for energy efficiency in the next few years.

 In Berlin, a variety of initiatives show how the economy can be different: with more solidarity, more democracy, more ecological and better for all.
 We discuss why this is not easy, but can be promising.
 In the sixth edition of Wandelwecker, our morning impulse for a social and ecological metropolis, we discussed these questions with two experts.